DannyBen/webcache/README.md

 content = cache.get 'http://example.com'
 ```

-To check if a URL is cached, use the 'cached?' method:
+To check if a URL is cached, use the `cached?` method:

 ```ruby
 cache = WebCache.new